 Citroen C3 dashboard

 There’s no denying the Citroen C3's interior is a nice place to be.
 Everything is easy to use, while it’s stylish, too.
 The dashboard contains the air vents and, in higher-spec models, a seven-inch touchscreen infotainment system.
 The touchscreen is easy to operate on the move for the most part, although it's frustrating that the climate control functions are hidden within the screen, instead of having physical buttons or dials.
 This means you'll have to take your eyes off the road to adjust something as simple as the temperature.

 Depending on which ‘Ambiance’ you go for, the dashboard comes in a variety of colours and materials – grey, red, and yellow all feature.
 The dials are clear and easy to read, while the rest of the fascia and the centre console is pleasingly uncluttered.
 Okay, some of the plastics don’t feel quite as high-quality as you'll find in the likes of the Volkswagen Polo or Audi A1, but they'll pass muster against much of the rest of the class.

-You can now choose between three different trim levels – Feel, Flair and Flair Plus.
-Previous entry-level Touch models are no longer offered as most buyers went for the top trims.
+You can now choose between four different trim levels – Sense, Shine, C-Series, and Shine Plus.
+Previous entry-level versions are no longer offered as most buyers went for the top trims.
 All C3s therefore come well equipped with the likes of a seven-inch touchscreen, DAB radio, Bluetooth connectivity, Apple CarPlay and Android Auto.

 Having Apple CarPlay and Android Auto connectivity allows you to operate various functions of your smartphone – including navigation and media – from the touchscreen itself.
 As well as all this, Feel includes air-conditioning, cruise control, power-adjustable door mirrors, lane-departure warning and electric windows all-round.